davidmacmillan/DeepLearningStudyGroup/README.md

 # Deep Learning Study Group
-Papers, code, etc. for the Deep Learning Study Group, originally started by Mike Bowles in 2016
+Papers, code, etc. for the Deep Learning Study Group (originally started by Mike Bowles in 2016).
 Meeting time - Tuesdays, 6:30 pm California time on Zoom
 Zoom and Discord links are on the meetup page:
 https://www.meetup.com/handsonprogrammingevents/